-The weighted squat is one the most widely used exercises in all sports, by everyone from beginners to professional athletes.
-Squats offer a great full-body workout, primarily targeting your thighs, hips, and back.
-This exercise stimulates major gain in muscle size and overall strength.
-However, if done incorrectly, it can lead to injury, discomfort and intense pain
+The weighted squat is one the most widely used exercises in all sports by everyone from beginners to professional athletes.
+Squats offer a great full-body workout, primarily targeting your thighs, hips and back.
+However, if done incorrectly, it can lead to neck pain after squats.

 Preventing Neck Injuries

 Start slowly and be aware of any pain you feel.
-Sharp pain is in indication of injury or strain.
-Stop what you are doing and check with your trainer first.
-Never lean forward.
-Your hips should be under the bar at all times.
-If you feel pain in your neck, stop the exercise immediately and seek medical treatment.
-Check with a trainer to ensure you are using proper form.
+Sharp pain is an indication of injury or strain.
+If you're experiencing sharp pain, stop what you're doing and check with your trainer first.

 Seek medical attention for neck pain that is continuous or severe or if your pain radiates down your arms or occurs with headaches, tingling, numbness or weakness, as advised by the American Academy of Orthopaedic Surgeons.